rodricios/wxpath/README.md

         shortdescription://div[contains(@class, "shortdescription")]/text()
     }
     ```
+5. Build out pipeline/extention system that allows for:
+    1. More precise webpage processing
+    2. Finetuned crawling - we can direct an infinite crawl via xpath filtering and xpath operations,
+       however, more complex logic can be implemented to prune the search tree.

 ## Roadmap (rough and subject to drastic change)

 1. Tighten up core.py
-    * Remove or hide (behind a flag) debug print statements
+    * ~~Remove or hide (behind a flag) debug print statements~~
     * Refactor parsing code into separate submodule
     * Standardize operations ("op" in "op, val" pairs) related to xpath'ing and crawling instructions
 2. Create sample projects that utilize its crawling features